Introduction to Design

 In addition to the tuition fees please see the additional course costs for 2020 entry.

 Find out more about our course fees and any financial support you may be entitled to:

 These fees are correct for the stated academic year only.
 Costs may increase each year during a student’s period of continued registration on course in line with inflation (subject to any maximum regulated tuition fee limit).
 Any adjustment for continuing students will be at or below the RPI-X forecast rate.

 Fashion at UCA Epsom enjoys excellent relationships with a range of household name fashion brands, and our students work with these companies year after year.
-You'll especially benefit from our strong industry links in Year 2, where you'll secure your own work placement.
+You'll especially benefit from our strong industry links in the second year, where you'll secure your own work placement.
 You'll also receive the opportunity to work on live project briefs set by leading fashion companies such as Red or Dead, Warehouse and Ralph Lauren, as well as enter competitions with them throughout your degree.

 Our industry connections include: